Visyond/website-hugo/site/content/home-hex/vhome.md

           assumptions, documents and conversations
     descr: >-
-      Visyond will document the model automatically as you and your collaborators work on it.
-You do not need to save support documents on different platforms or try to remember where something is or who provided certain assumptions.
+      Visyond will document the model automatically as you and your collaborators work on it.<br><br> You do not need to save support documents on different platforms or try to remember where something is or who provided certain assumptions.
     image: /img/vHome image draft (6).png
     title: 'Organize Assumptions, Documents and Chats In Cells'
   - benefitsList: